JayArrowz/DistributedRateLimiter/README.md

 );
 ```

 > MySQL/MariaDB does not support `RETURNING` on upserts so each check costs 2 round-trips instead of 1.
-Each check is wrapped in a transaction with `SELECT ...
-FOR UPDATE` to guarantee atomicity — this requires InnoDB (the default engine since MySQL 5.5).
+SlidingWindow uses `GET_LOCK`/`RELEASE_LOCK` advisory locks around a transaction to serialise per-key access; FixedWindow and TokenBucket use `INSERT ...
+ON DUPLICATE KEY UPDATE` which is atomic without an explicit lock — this requires InnoDB (the default engine since MySQL 5.5).

 **Minimum version:** MySQL 5.7+ or MariaDB 10.2+. `DATETIME(6)` microsecond precision requires MySQL 5.6+ / MariaDB 5.3+.